sunyhydralab/QView3D/docs/ARCHITECTURE.md

 - GCode preview and 3D model visualization

 ### Middleware (Port 3500)
-Express.js router that:
+Express.js proxy that:
-- Routes requests to appropriate backend based on endpoint patterns
+- Routes all requests to the configured backend (Python or JavaScript)
-- Provides automatic fallback if primary backend fails
+- Acts as a transparent proxy layer
 - Handles WebSocket proxy connections

 ### Python Backend (Port 8000)